TheTallPaul/Vicmas2020/index.md

 For every $10 you donate, we will give you a custom diner-style mug!
 Mug costs vary depending on order quantity, but will be aproximately $3.
+The remaining proceeds of your donation will be delivered to City Team.

 ![Mug mockup](https://raw.githubusercontent.com/TheTallPaul/vicmas/main/mug.png)